idlerboris/interviews-prep/README.md

 - how to prepare for coding interviews
 - how to prepare for object oriented interviews
 - how to prepare for system design interviews
-- how to prepare for behaviour interviews
+- how to prepare for behavior interviews

 <h3>Coding Interviews</h3>
 TODO